avalonhse/intro-to-python/README.md

 <img src="static/GitKrakenClone.png" width="80%">

 - **Update the course material**
 The course material will be updated before the class starts.
-To update the material.
-Open GitKraken, choose the folder intro-to-python, and click on the Pull command.
+To update the material, open GitKraken, choose the folder intro-to-python, and click on the Pull command.

 <img src="static/GitKrakenUpdate.png" width="80%">